Squelch: SelCall

 Selcall (Selective Calling) transmits a burst of up to five in-band audio tones at the beginning of each transmission.
 This feature (sometimes called "tone burst") is common in European systems.
 Early systems used one tone (commonly called "Tone Burst").
 Several tones were used, the most common being 1,750 Hz, which is still used in European amateur radio repeater systems.
 The addressing scheme provided by one tone was not enough, so a two-tone system was devised—one tone followed by a second tone (sometimes called a "1+1" system).
-Motorola later marketed a system called "Quik-Call" that used two simultaneous tones followed by two more simultaneous tones (sometimes called a "2+2" system) that was heavily used by fire department dispatch systems in the USA.
+Motorola later marketed a system called "Quik-Call" that used two simultaneous tones followed by two more simultaneous tones (sometimes called a "2+2" system) that was heavily used by fire department dispatch systems in the US.
 Later selective call systems used paging system technology that made use of a burst of five sequential tones.

 DCS

 DCS (Digital-Coded Squelch), generically known as CDCSS (Continuous Digital-Coded Squelch System), was designed as the digital replacement for CTCSS.
 In the same way that a single CTCSS tone would be used on an entire group of radios, the same DCS code is used in a group of radios.
 DCS is also referred to as Digital Private Line (or DPL), another trademark of Motorola, and likewise, General Electric's implementation of DCS is referred to as Digital Channel Guard (or DCG).
 Despite the fact that it is not a tone, DCS is also called DTCS (Digital Tone Code Squelch) by Icom, and other names by other manufacturers.
 Radios with DCS options are generally compatible, provided the radio's encoder-decoder will use the same code as radios in the existing system.

-DCS adds a 134.4 bps (sub-audible) bitstream to the transmitted audio.
+DCS adds a 134.4 bit/s (sub-audible) bitstream to the transmitted audio.
 The code word is a 23-bit Golay (23,12) code which has the ability to detect and correct errors of 3 or fewer bits.
 The word consists of 12 data bits followed by 11 check bits.
 The last 3 data bits are a fixed '001', this leaves 9 code bits (512 possibilities) which are conventionally represented as a 3-digit octal number.
 Note that the first bit transmitted is the LSB, so the code is "backwards" from the transmitted bit order.
 Only 83 of the 512 possible codes are available, to prevent falsing due to alignment collisions.

 DCS codes are standardized by the Telecommunications Industry Association with the following 83 codes being found in their most recent standard, however, some systems use non-standard codes.
 For those PMR446 radios with 121 codes, the codes 39 to 121 are DCS codes: